CTU-IIG/macan/README.md

 Compiled binaries are located in `_compiled` directory.

-Compiling for Infienon TriCore TC1798
+Compiling for Infineon TriCore TC1798
 -------------------------------------

 To compile MaCAN for TriCore, Infineon's proprietary AUTOSAR MCAL